Throughput-Optimal Scheduling Algorithms for LLM Inference and AI Agents: Introduction

 \item A rigorous theoretical analysis establishing that \textit{work-conserving} scheduling algorithms achieve maximum throughput in single-instance LLM inference, highlighting this as a core design principle for practitioners.

-\item An examination of widely used scheduling algorithms reveals that Orca and Sarathi-Serve are throughput-optimal, while FasterTransformer and non-mixed batching in vanilla vLLM can become unstable under moderate load.
-These findings support the adoption of Sarathi-Serve–type algorithms and offer practical guidance for system selection.
+\item An examination of widely used scheduling algorithms revealing that Orca and Sarathi-Serve are throughput-optimal, while FasterTransformer and vanilla vLLM can become unstable under moderate load (\cref{sec:incumbent}).
+These findings support the adoption of Sarathi-Serve--type algorithms and offer practical guidance for system selection.

-\item An extended analysis on throughput-optimality for AI-agent workloads.
-Our results reveal key challenges in optimizing throughput in such systems and highlight the need for deeper theoretical and practical investigation in this emerging domain. \end{itemize} Our work emphasizes the practical implications of scheduling algorithm design through both theoretical analysis and empirical validation on real-world workloads.
-Figure~\ref{fig:instable} illustrates how different scheduling algorithms (FasterTransformer, vanilla vLLM, and Sarathi) handle request dynamics differently, leading to queue blowing up in real system.
+\item An extension to AI-agent workloads modeled as multi-class batch-service processing networks (\cref{sec:AI-agent}).
+We prove throughput optimality of work-conserving scheduling under DAG and fork-join routing topologies, while showing that cyclic routing can lead to instability even under work-conserving policies.

-We hope this research contributes toward building a foundation for more efficient scheduling algorithm design in LLM serving systems and encourages cross-disciplinary collaboration between the queueing theory and machine learning systems communities to address the growing demand for large-scale LLM inference.
+\item An analysis of the batch size constraint (\cref{sec:extension-to-active-request-constraint}), which reveals a richer two-dimensional stability region.
+We show that work-conserving algorithms can fail at certain operating points, highlighting the need for adaptive scheduling strategies. \end{itemize} Our work emphasizes the practical implications of scheduling algorithm design through both theoretical analysis and empirical validation on real-world workloads.
+Figure~\ref{fig:instable} illustrates how different scheduling algorithms handle request dynamics differently, with non-work-conserving algorithms leading to queue blowup in real systems.
+We hope this research contributes toward building a foundation for principled scheduling algorithm design in LLM inference systems and encourages cross-disciplinary collaboration between the queueing theory and systems communities.